Aziz-Tech/SongLyrics_javaprogram/README.md

 This program is automatic generate the songs lyrics.You can add implementation in your own thinking.
+It would be very helpfull if you contribute this projcets.